Policies and Legal Information

 Please note that by submitting data to us and/or using our website you give your consent that personal data may be processed by us in the manner described in this policy.

 Hope Church uses personal data about living individuals for the purpose of general church administration and communication.
 We recognise the importance of the correct and lawful treatment of personal data.
-All personal data, whether it is held on paper, on computer or other media, will be subject to the appropriate legal safeguards as specified in the Data Protection Act 1998.
+All personal data, whether it is held on paper, on computer or other media, will be subject to the appropriate legal safeguards as specified in the General Data Protection Regulation (GDPR) which is applicable to all European organisations as of 25th May 2018.

-We fully endorse and adhere to the eight Data Protection Act principles, which specify the legal conditions that must be satisfied in relation to obtaining, handling, processing, transportation and storage of personal data.
+We fully endorse and adhere to the eight principles of GDPR, which specify the legal conditions that must be satisfied in relation to obtaining, handling, processing, transportation and storage of personal data.
 Employees and any others who obtain, handle, process, transport and store personal data for Hope Church must adhere to these principles.

-4.Be accurate and where necessary, kept up to date.
+Principle 4: Personal Data shall be accurate and, where necessary, kept up to date.

 We will treat all your personal information as private and confidential and not disclose any data outside of Hope Church – internally it may be shared as where absolutely necessary to facilitate the administration and day-to-day operations of Hope Church